 - Imaging test.
 A chest X-ray or computerized tomography (CT) scan — a type of X-ray that produces more-detailed images than conventional X-rays do — can usually reveal a fungal mass (aspergilloma), as well as characteristic signs of invasive and allergic bronchopulmonary aspergillosis.

 - Tissue and blood tests.
-Diagnosing allergic bronchopulmonary aspergillosis usually requires skin and blood tests.
+Skin, sputum and blood tests may be helpful in confirming allergic bronchopulmonary aspergillosis.
 For the skin test, a small amount of aspergillus antigen is injected into the skin of your forearm.
 If your blood has antibodies to the mold, you'll develop a hard, red bump at the injection site.
 Blood tests look for high levels of certain antibodies, indicating an allergic response.

 - Biopsy.
-Examining a sample of tissue from your lungs or sinuses under a microscope is usually necessary to confirm a diagnosis of invasive aspergillosis.
+In some cases, examining a sample of tissue from your lungs or sinuses under a microscope may be necessary to confirm a diagnosis of invasive aspergillosis.

 - Treatment of aspergillosis.
 Arlington, Va.: Infectious Diseases Society of America.
 Clinical Infectious Diseases.
 2008;46:327.